mohsinkhan26/UnityBasicProject/README.md

 * **WebData** - allows you to download text data from given URL

 ### Editor Module/Feature list: ###
-* Text component extension - text Id field added
+* **TextExtension** - extended Text component with text Id field added
-* Toggle component extension - added support for Text and TextExtension to edit text of toggle, animator
+* **ToggleExtension** - extended Toggle component with support for Text and TextExtension to edit text of toggle, animator
 * Anchors selected UI to corners
 * Find gameObjects which have missing scripts
 * Find nested gameObjects which have missing scripts - recursively